Manage Microsoft Teams settings for your organization

 You can control organization-wide user settings in the Microsoft Teams admin center.
 To edit org-wide settings, go to the Microsoft Teams admin center, and then select Org-wide settings.
 You can configure the following settings.

-External access lets your Teams and Skype for Business users communicate with users who are outside of your organization.
+External access lets your Teams and Skype for Business users communicate with users who are outside of your organization or domain.
 To configure external access, go to Let your Teams users chat and communicate with users in another Teams organization.

 Guest access in Microsoft Teams allows teams in your organization to collaborate with people outside your organization by granting them access to teams and channels.
 Anyone with a business or consumer email account, such as Outlook, Gmail, or others, can participate as a guest in Teams with full access to team chats, meetings, and files.
 For more information, see Guest access in Microsoft Teams.

-In Teams settings, you can set up email integration, cloud storage options, Skype for Business interoperability, and devices.
+In Teams settings, you can set up features for teams including notifications and feeds, email integration, cloud storage options, and devices.

 Turn on this feature so users can send email to a channel in Teams, using the channel email address.
 Users can do this for any channel belonging to a team they own.
 Users can also send emails to any channel in a team that has adding connectors turned on for team members.
 To turn on email integration, make sure that Allow users to send emails to a channel email address is On.